 We also enjoyed a couple of complimentary cocktails and snacks (ahem, all of the desserts) in the evening.

-If you’re staying at the hotel for business or for a bit longer term, the Executive Lounge is also a perfect place to get work done.
+If you’re staying at the Liberty Central Saigon for business or for a bit longer term, the Executive Lounge is also a perfect place to get work done.
 It is quiet, comfortable, includes the good WiFi that can be found throughout the hotel, and the view is spectacular.
 There’s also a conference room that business clients are welcome to use.

 You guys, they even offer daily complimentary shoe shines, turndown services, afternoon tea, and late check-out with advance notice.
 I was more than a little enamored with all the perks that can make a hotel stay memorable.